ucd-dare/CarDreamer/README.md

 ### Observation Customization

-`CarDreamer` employs an `Observer-Handler` system to manage complex **multi-modal** observation spaces.
+`CarDreamer` employs an `Observer-Handler` architecture to manage complex **multi-modal** observation spaces.
 Each handler defines its own observation space and lifecycle for stepping, resetting, or fetching information, similar to a gym environment.
-A task instance communicates with the environment through an observer that manages these handlers.
+The agent communicates with the environment through an observer that manages these handlers.

 Users can enable built-in observation handlers such as BEV, camera, LiDAR, and spectator in task configurations.
 Check out [common.yaml](https://github.com/ucd-dare/CarDreamer/blob/master/car_dreamer/configs/common.yaml) for all available built-in handlers.
-Additionally, users can customize observation handlers to suit their specific needs.
+Additionally, users can customize observation handlers and settings to suit their specific needs.

+#### Handler Implementation

+To implement new handlers for different observation sources and modalities (e.g., text, velocity, locations, or even more complex data), `CarDreamer` provides two methods:

+1. Register a callback as a [SimpleHandler](https://github.com/ucd-dare/CarDreamer/blob/master/car_dreamer/toolkit/observer/handlers/simple_handler.py) to fetch data at each step.
+2. For observations requiring complex workflows that cannot be conveyed by a `SimpleHandler`, create an handler maintaining the full lifecycle of that observation, similar to our built-in message, BEV, spectator handlers.

+For more details on defining new observation sources, see [CarDreamer Docs: Defining a new observation source](https://car-dreamer.readthedocs.io/en/latest/customization.html#defining-a-new-observation-source).

+#### Observation Handler Configurations

+Each handler can access yaml configurations for further customization.
 For example, a BEV handler setting can be defined as:

 ```yaml
 birdeye_view: